A hyena standing in the long grass

 A hyena in the wild © James Botes, Unsplash

 Spotted hyena populations in eastern, central and western Africa are believed to be decreasing.
-Attacks by humans appear to be the key factor in this decline.
+Attacks by humans appear to be the key factor in this decline, although hyena habitat loss is also an issue.

 Spotted hyenas come into conflict with humans when they prey on domestic livestock.
-This hunting of livestock reduces the willingness of communities to live alongside the animals, making them targets for persecution.
+This hunting of livestock reduces the willingness of communities to live alongside the animals, making them targets for persecution and humans a threat to hyenas.

 What is Born Free doing to help spotted hyenas?